An interpretable machine learning system for colorectal cancer diagnosis from pathology slides: Introduction

-To summarise, in this paper we propose a novel dataset with more than thirteen million tiles, a sampling approach to reduce the difficulty of using large datasets, a deep learning model that is trained with mixed supervision, evaluated on two external datasets, and incorporated in a prototype that provides a simple integration in clinical practice and visual explanations of the model's predictions.
-This way, we come a step closer to making CAD tools a reality for colorectal diagnosis.
+To summarise, in this paper we propose a novel dataset with more than thirteen million tiles, a sampling approach to reduce the difficulty of using large datasets, an accurate DL model that is trained with mixed supervision, is evaluated on four datasets, and finally incorporated in a prototype that provides a simple integration in clinical practice and visual explanations of the model's predictions.
+This way, we are a step closer to making CAD tools a reality for colorectal diagnosis.